If you have a bank account, cashing a check is a simple process; you just deposit it and can then use the funds once it’s cleared.

 Opening a Bank Account

-To open a checking account, you’ll need to make sure you qualify for an account, have an ID, and be willing to share basic personal information such as your birthdate, address, phone, social security number, etc. You’ll also need an initial deposit, which can often be as little as $25.
+• What do you need to open a checking account?
+You’ll usually need to make sure you qualify for an account, have an ID, and be willing to share basic personal information such as your birthdate, address, phone, social security number, etc. You’ll also need an initial deposit, which can often be as little as $25.

-And if you have a history of banking issues, such as unpaid overdraft fees, you may not qualify for a traditional checking account.
+• If you have a history of banking issues, such as unpaid overdraft fees, you may not qualify for a traditional checking account.
 Instead, you may want to consider what’s known as a second-chance account, offered by many lenders.
 These accounts often charge a monthly fee and come with more restrictions than a traditional checking account.
 That said, many allow solid customers the opportunity to convert to a regular checking account in six months to a year.
-Even with monthly fees, second-chance checking is often less expensive than paying the transaction fees each time you cash a check without a bank account, especially if you can convert within a year.

 Photo credit: iStock/AndreyPopov

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2023 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.